black-parrot/black-parrot/docs/software_guide.md

 To add a new test suite, add a submodule containing the suite to bp_common/test/src.
 This submodule should have a makefile at the toplevel to build each program in the directory with a .riscv extension.
 In bp_common/test/Makefile.tests, add a call to submodule_test_template and the submodule will automatically sync and build with make -C bp_common/test <suite name>.

 ## Building a Checkpoint Test
 BlackParrot can use Dromajo to generate checkpoints for certain tests.
-It runs the test on Dromajo for a certain number of instructions and then generates a memory image and a nbf file which contains the internal architectural state of the core(PC, registers, CSRs, privilege mode, ...).
-To create the checkpoint simply make sure that the target test is already built in the `bp_common/test/mem` directory and run `make <test>.dromajo MAXINSN=<n>` which will generate the files under the `<test>.dromajo.<n>` name.
-You can also specify the memory size of the image with `MEMSIZE=<k in MB>`.
-Default value is 1MB which should be enough for the small tests.
+It runs the test on Dromajo for a certain number of instructions and then generates a memory image and a bootrom image which loads the internal architectural state of the cores(PC, registers, CSRs, privilege mode, ...).
+We use the `sim_sample` target to create a checkpoint at `SAMPLE_START_P=<n>` for RTL simulation.
+We have to run it with `NBF_CONFIG_P=1` to load the processor configuration using the nbf loader and also use a bootrom configuration to load the internal state of the cores.

-To run the RTL simulation from the checkpoint, we have to run it with `PRELOAD_MEM_P=1 LOAD_NBF_P=1`.
-The former preloads the memory from the `.mem` file instead of using the nbf loader, and the latter loads the rest of state into the cores through the nbf loader.
+Optionally we can use `PRELOAD_MEM_P=1` to preload the memory image instead of writing it using the nbf loader and `SAMPLE_MEMSIZE=<k in MB>` to specify the size of memory image(default is 128MB).

 ### Example:
-    cd <TOP>/bp_common/test
-    make demos
-    make bs.dromajo MAXINSN=5000
     cd <TOP>/bp_top/syn
-    make build.v sim.v PROG=bs.dromajo.5000 PRELOAD_MEM_P=1 LOAD_NBF_P=1
+    make build.v sim_sample.v PROG=bubblesort_demo CFG=e_bp_unicore_bootrom_cfg NBF_CONFIG_P=1 PRELOAD_MEM_P=1 SAMPLE_START_P=1000

 ## Cosimulation
 BlackParrot also uses Dromajo to verify the correct execution of the program.
 It is done through comparing the commit information with the ideal C model in Dromajo using DPI calls in RTL in simulation runtime.
 To enable cosimulation simply run the RTL simulation  with `COSIM_P=1` flag.
+If the program is a checkpoint also add the `CHECKPOINT_P=1` flag.

 The DPI calls which are used in the nonsynth cosim module are listed below. `init_dromajo` initializes a Dromajo model instance with a config file which includes pointers to Dromajo checkpoint files, and is called once at the beginning of the simulation. `dromajo_step` is called whenever we commit an instruction in RTL, and it compares the commit information with Dromajo and prints an error message if they diverge.
 Finally `dromajo_trap` is used to notify Dromajo about an interrupt event in RTL so the C model can follow the same program flow, because the C model cannot precisely predict interrupts beforehand due to their asynchronous nature.